-The Bridgerton family is the envy of everyone in the ton, a showcase of “four perfectly handsome sons and four perfectly beautiful daughters,” even before the eldest girl, Daphne, shines at her debut in the first episode of Netflix’s historical romance.
+The Bridgerton family is the envy of everyone in the ton, a showcase of “four perfectly handsome sons and four perfectly beautiful daughters.”
 Named alphabetically, Anthony, Benedict, Colin, Daphne, Eloise, Francesca, Gregory, and Hyacinth are good-looking, well mannered, and, of course, monied.
 But money simply can’t buy sense.

 Throughout the show, the Bridgertons are hindered by the ignorance that aristocratic privilege affords.
-Anthony fantasizes about a life with an opera singer, Daphne somehow made it to marriage without knowing a single thing about sex, and Benedict … let’s just hope Benedict isn’t done soul-searching.
-For all the stuffy Regency sensibilities showrunner Chris Van Dusen throws out, the Bridgertons cling to them as if they got dropped into this colorful new world Enchanted style.
+Anthony fantasizes about the perfect transactional marriage, Daphne somehow made it to the altar without knowing a single thing about sex, and Benedict … let’s just hope Benedict isn’t done soul-searching.
+For all the stuffy Regency sensibilities showrunner Chris Van Dusen throws out, the Bridgertons still cling to them as if they got dropped into this colorful new world Enchanted style.
 Where the best heroes and heroines of this genre are precocious, painfully self-aware, and armed with a purpose, the Bridgertons sure are pretty.
-Always down for a little sibling rivalry, we ranked them (including matriarch Violet) by utter cluelessness to find the true family diamond.
-Sorry, Daphne, the little bangs won’t help you here.
+Always down for a little sibling rivalry, we ranked them (including the newest Bridgerton) by utter cluelessness to find the true family diamond.
+Besides Newton, that is.
+Newton is the best.

 For the first half of the season, Anthony (Jonathan Bailey) is our most tangible villain as he sabotages Daphne’s chances at love with such a passion it feels like he wants to marry her himself.
 As he struggles between fulfilling his familial duties and following his heart (read: fucking an opera singer), Anthony disregards the feelings of the women in his life until they have to put him in his place.
 By the time he finishes self-destructing and sorts out his feelings, he’s several steps behind his mother, sister, and his love interest.
 More interested in a roadside bang than a ball, his mistress (Sabrina Bartlett) found someone who doesn’t make her compromise and got to shut the door in Anthony’s face.
 Didn’t they tell you Siena’s a savage?